FreedomNow2025/Anti_Censorship_Holon/README.md

 * Funneling money to tech tools to enable DC dictator control
 * Carrot/Stick forcing social media companies under DC dictator control.
 GAB threatened to be destroyed by EU laws.
 * X.com worked on being killed by all advertising turned off (when Elon purchased it).
 DC Dictators had US intel control to get 99% of US Fortune 1000 companies to turn OFF their advertising IMMEDIATELY (all at one time).
-* Twitter v1.0 with Jack Dorsey.
-He had a gun put to his head to have gov censorship go from 0mph to 100 mph.
-The gun to his head?
-It was when he was told he would be blocked from having his Twitter iPhone app blocked from Apple's app store.
-This is what BROKE Jack Dorsey.
-* GAB.
-He had a gun put to his head to have gov censorship go from 0mph to 100 mph.
-The gun to his head?
-It was when he was told he would be blocked from having his GAB iPhone app blocked from Apple's app store.
-CEO of GAP wouldn't capitulate, so the bullet was fired.
-He is blocked from Apple and Google/Android app stores.
 * Parlor.
 CEO had a gun put to his head to have gov censorship go from 0mph to 100 mph.
 The gun to his head?
 It was when he was told he would be blocked from having his Parlor iPhone app blocked from Apple's app store.
 This is what BROKE Parlor.
 He had to "allow" leftist external services "moderate" (censor) the citizen posts in Parlor.
 Capitulating allowed Parlor to stay in the app store.
 Parlor became useless for Republican citizens to communicate.
 Parlor effect.
 * Reddit: They have been 100 mph censoring republicans on there for possibly 20 YEARS.
 GAB, Parlor and many others exist because Republicans and Libertarians have been gaslight censored, hard censored, banned, etc on Reddit.
 Sub-reddit by sub-reddit moved to grow Parlor, Gab and about 15 more in the long-tail of reddit/twitter small competitors.
 * Facebook has "Civiv" the AI censorship / moderation.
 It may fully censor, or gaslight censor (~90% censor) or cause other impact.
 In my opinion, 2015-2019 had Democrat posts go wide-and-far but Republican posts appeared to not get the same reach.